rsilva42/setname/README.md

 ## Extra:

-If you come across any bugs or glitches feel free to slack me them (also open to suggestions!):D
+If you come across any bugs or glitches feel free to slack me them (also open to suggestions!) :D

+Currently the flags must be in the order of appearance of usage.

+I chose to put -l after name because I think it would be easier to count the characters on screen than count before you type it out.

 Disclaimer: I am not responsible if you mess something up with this program, I created this program with the intention to facilitate the editing of the terminal prompt.